Harshitsss/topologywithhsrpwithvlan/README.md

-# 🖧 IT Startup Network Topology (Without DHCP)
+# 🖧 Network Topology (Without DHCP)

-This project simulates a basic IT startup network using **Cisco Packet Tracer**.
+This project simulates a basic  network using **Cisco Packet Tracer**.
 It includes VLAN segmentation, HSRP for redundancy, and static IP addressing (no DHCP).

 ## 🔧 Devices Used
 - 2 Multilayer Switches